austinmama/customer-portal/cpmonenv.md

 Use {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile to manage your {{site.data.keyword.BluSoftlayer_notm}} infrastructure devices on the go by using your iOS or Android mobile device.
 Functionality within {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile includes ticket support, basic device control, and bandwidth monitoring.

 The {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile application compliments the functionality of the customer portal because you can monitor critical information about your infrastructure from anywhere using your network-connected mobile device.
 The application evolves quickly and new functionality is added regularly, but you can use the mobile application to perform tasks like the following:
-  * View, create and update Support tickets
+  * View, create, and update Support tickets
   * Monitor device status, including bandwidth and alarms
   * Shut down and restart Bare Metal Servers and virtual servers
   * View account invoices and make one-time payments